10/31/2024

 Howard Letnick

 Thank you.
-So we continue to deliver strong top and bottom-rank growth.
-Our FNX features exchange, which opened a month ago, actively onboarding clients, and we feel really good about it.
-We expect the growth trajectory and market share and silver pieces to far exceed what we experienced with our FNX US Treasury business, and you know where that is now.
-So we expect very positive things in our super-fugitive business.
+So we continue to deliver strong top and bottom line growth.
+Our FMX Futures Exchange, which opened a month ago, you know, we're actively onboarding clients, and we feel really good about it.
+We expect the growth trajectory and market share in silver pieces to far exceed what we experienced with our FMX U.S. Treasury business, and you know where that is now.
+So we expect very positive things from our soap and juice business.
 And we're happy to welcome Sage Energy Partners to BGC, and we look forward to welcoming OTC in the new year.
 Things, as I said, are feeling very, very good for BGC, and we look forward to seeing you next quarter.
 Thanks, everybody.
 I appreciate you joining us this morning.

 Disclaimer